worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 https://api-us-east-1.graphcms.com/v2/ckll20qnkffe101xr8m2a7m2h/master
 ```

-However, in the next code examples, I will be using `<<<YOUR ENDPOINT HERE>>>` to prevent you from accidentally using an example endpoint if you are following along.
-Furthermore, you will also note that if you navigate straight to your endpoint within your browser you will be presented with a GraphiQL Explorer that allows you to test and try out queries for your specific endpoint:
+However, in the next code examples, we'll use `<<<YOUR ENDPOINT HERE>>>` to prevent you from accidentally using an example endpoint if you are following along.
+If you navigate straight to your endpoint within your browser you will be presented with a GraphiQL Explorer that allows you to test and try out queries for your specific endpoint:

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-8.gif)

 ### Custom GraphQL Function

 We will be making several GraphQL queries from our website.
-For this purpose it is helpful to create a basic abstraction (by means of a JavaScript function) that handles these requests in order to reduce boilerplate code.
+For this purpose it is helpful to create a basic abstraction (using a JavaScript function) that handles these requests in order to reduce boilerplate code.
 We can convert our JavaScript example above into a basic JavaScript function as follows:

 _Note that the following section assumes familiarity with the [async/await operators](https://en.wikipedia.org/wiki/Async/await) in JavaScript.
 If you are unfamiliar with them you can have a look at the [following guide on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await)._